buildingSMART/bSDD/README.md

 The bSDD is a system to maintain structures for the localization of the IFC schema and structures for expressing business Semantics on top of the IFC schema.
 More info on https://www.buildingsmart.org/users/services/buildingsmart-data-dictionary/

+**2022-08 - Important notification:**

+The bSDD is in the process of moving from identifiers (aka "namespace URI") starting with "http://identifier.buildingsmart.org" to "https://identifier.buildingsmart.org" ("http" to "https").
+This is to ease the use of these identifiers as hyperlinks as well.

+We will support retrieving data using the "http" identifiers for (at least) 6 months.
+But please do note that only "https" identifiers are returned by the bSDD API's.

+Current status: available in test environment.

+**End of notification**

 ## Very useful links

  * FAQ (what does it cost? what is it? how does it relate to IFC? etc..): [bSDD](https://www.buildingsmart.org/users/services/buildingsmart-data-dictionary/)